BedrockSolutions/ansible-role-ssh/docs/README.md

 #### Example

-Add a key to the keys file of user `foo`:
+Add a key to the keys file of user `foo`, and remove all other keys:

 ```yaml
 - import_task: